alikia2x/ocrit/README.md

   <image-paths>           Path or list of paths for the images

 OPTIONS:
-  -o, --output <output>   Path to a directory where the txt files will be written to, or - for standard output (default: -) -l, --language <language>
+  -o, --output <output>   Path to the output file (use .txt or .json extension), or - for standard output (default: stdOutput)
+  -l, --language <language>
                           Language code to use for the recognition, can be repeated to select multiple languages -f, --fast              Uses an OCR algorithm that prioritizes speed over accuracy